FOLLOW US

 Passport validity requirements

-Your passport must have an ‘expiry date’ at least 6 months after the date you arrive in Uganda.
+To enter Uganda, your passport must have an ‘expiry date’ at least 6 months after the date you arrive.

 Check with your travel provider that your passport and other travel documents meet requirements.
 Renew your passport if you need to.